Memphis STEM in Medicine Ecosystem

 • Afterschool Community Health Clubs are designed to provide students in grades 7-8 opportunities to engage in developing cancer control programs to address cancer disparities in their communities.
 Clubs are facilitated by local college juniors and seniors majoring in a biology or public health field.

-• Kindergarten STEM Collaborative engages kindergarten teachers to co-create STEM learning modules that integrate science education standards with English Language Arts, Social and Emotional Learning, and Mathematics to enhance the quality and quantity of STEM learning experiences provided during the school day.
+• Kindergarten STEMM Collaborative engages kindergarten teachers to co-create STEMM learning modules that integrate science education standards with English Language Arts, Social and Emotional Learning, and Mathematics to enhance the quality and quantity of STEMM learning experiences provided during the school day.

 • Science Ambassadors Program aims to expose students to various research careers and pathways with a specific focus on providing diverse models of who can be a scientist.